 11. Take a Selfie at the Iconic Welcome to Las Vegas Sign

 Be sure to head to the far south end of Las Vegas Boulevard and find the iconic “Welcome to Las Vegas” sign.
-Granted, you might have to wait your turn in order to participate in this as the area in front of the fabulous Las Vegas sign gets very crowded with visitors.
+Granted, you might have to wait your turn to participate as the area in front of the fabulous Las Vegas sign gets crowded with visitors.

 Nonetheless, it is one of the iconic Las Vegas free things to do.
-This picture with the Las Vegas sign is the perfect souvenir to take home with you on your trip to Las Vegas.
+This picture with the Las Vegas sign is the perfect souvenir for your trip to Las Vegas.